Cyber Resilience

 CVE-2025-54874 is a medium-severity Use of Uninitialized Variable (CWE-457) vulnerability in Uclouvain Openjpeg.
 Its CVSS base score is 6.6 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 44.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2025-54874 is a critical vulnerability in OpenJPEG, an open-source JPEG 2000 codec, affecting versions 2.5.1 through 2.5.3.
 The issue arises in the opj_jp2_read_header function, which can trigger an out-of-bounds (OOB) heap memory write when the input data stream (p_stream) is too short and the p_image structure is not properly initialized.
 This flaw, associated with CWE-457 (Use of Uninitialized Variable), carries a CVSS v3.1 base score of 9.8 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H), indicating high severity due to its potential for severe impacts across confidentiality, integrity, and availability.